1.4 Youth policy decision-making

 Main Themes

-According to the 2023 information of Deputy State Secretariat for Youth Affairs, the main themes of youth policy in Hungary focus mainly on young people's mental health by
+According to the 2025 information of the Deputy State Secretariat for Young People, the main current themes of youth policy in Hungary have four central domains:

 What informs the choice of themes

-According to the National Youth Strategy, large-scale quantitative youth research studies are to be conducted every four years, the findings of which are also to be used in strategic planning.
-Although there is no institutionalised way to use the results of the youth research, it is often referred to when introducing new policies (for example data on the relatively low number of young people with language exams led to make the opportunity to acquire the first language exam free for people under the age of 35).
+According to the National Youth Strategy 2009-2024, large-scale quantitative youth research studies are to be conducted every four years, the findings of which were also to be used in strategic planning.
+The latest wave was conducted in 2024.
+Although there is no institutionalised way to use the results of the youth research, it is often referred to when introducing new policies (for example, data on the relatively low number of young people with language exams led to the opportunity to acquire the first language exam free for people under the age of 35).

 Specific target groups